durability-labs/archivist-sdk-js/README.md

-# Codex SDK
+# Archivist SDK

-The Codex SDK provides an API for interacting with the Codex decentralized storage network.
+The Archivist SDK provides an API for interacting with the Archivist decentralized storage network.

 The SDK has a small bundle size and support tree shaking.